Delightful Adventures

 How to Store Them

-Because of the moisture from the strawberries, they will only keep for up to two days, in an airtight container, at room temperature.
+Because of the moisture from the strawberries, they will only keep for up to two days at room temperature, in an airtight container.

 If you still have leftovers after two days (we never do!), place them in the refrigerator where they will keep for another few days.

-You can!
-Once they have fully cooled, wrap them up tightly so they’re airtight, place in a container or freezer bag and freeze.
+They can also be frozen, once they've fully cooled, wrap them up tightly so they're airtight, place them in a container or freezer bag and freeze.
 They will keep in the freezer for up to three months.

 When you’re ready to serve, thaw at room temperature.
 You can even take it a step further and warm them up in a toaster oven or microwave.